 In November of 2007, a Mural, depicting the founders of the Southeast Community Facility Commission was completed.
 Local Bayview artist, Santee Huckaby, painted the mural.
 The dedication ceremony for the mural was also held in November.
-In attendance were Shirley Jones, Espanola Jackson, and Ethyl Garlington, three of the remaining co-founders.
-Speeches were given by City Supervisor Sophie Maxwell, Dwayne Jones, and Claude Everhart, among others.
+In attendance were the current SECF Commissioners, and two of the remaining SECF co-founders: Shirley Jones and Espanola Jackson.
+City Supervisor Sophie Maxwell, Dwayne Jones, and Claude Everhart gave speeches, among others.
 The Event turned out to be a great success with refreshments for the attendees following the dedication.

 HVAC upgrades for SECF